YaBoiSwayZ/Discord-Guild-Cloner/README.md

 # Discord Server Cloner

 This is a powerful and customizable Discord Server Cloning tool built using `discord.py` version 1.6.0.
-It allows you to copy entire servers, save their data to JSON, load servers from JSON, wipe servers, and more.
+It allows you to copy entire servers, save their data to JSON, load servers from JSON, Nuke servers, and more comming soon-ish.
 This tool is useful for server management, replication, and backups.

 ## Table of Contents
 1. [Features](#features)